-However, “coffee shop" is used here to denote all public free Wi-Fi spots which include all the abovementioned places and more.
+However, “coffee shop” is used here to denote all public free Wi-Fi spots, including all the abovementioned places and more.
 So, when you go to a coffee shop to enjoy internet service and think it is utterly free, always have in mind that you’re indirectly paying the price.

-But most importantly, you’re getting yourself involved in high risk which may jeopardize your personal privacy and security.
-Actually, there is nothing like ‘‘free lunch “in using public Wi-Fi.
+But most importantly, you’re getting yourself involved in high risk, which may jeopardize your personal privacy and security.
+Actually, there is nothing like a ‘‘free lunch “in using public Wi-Fi.
 Through omission or commission, you must pay for the service.

 Now, let’s look at some of the ways these happen.